Schema evolution & compatibility

 • Preserve: Unrecognized data is kept internally and written back during serialization.
 This enables "round-tripping".

-Consider a schema evolution where a field and an enum variant are added:
+For example, consider a schema evolution where a field and an enum variant are added:

 Version 1